 Our net tangible book value as of September 30, 2019 was approximately RMB7,304.6 million (US\$1,021.9 million), or RMB6.4626 (US\$0.9042) per ordinary share as of that date, and RMB51.7008 (US\$7.2332) per ADS.
 Net tangible book value represents the amount of our total consolidated assets, less the amount of our intangible assets, goodwill and total consolidated liabilities.
-Dilution is determined by subtracting as adjusted net tangible book value per ordinary share, after giving effect to the issuance and sale by us of shares in the form of ADSs in this offering at the public offering price of US\$45.50 per ADS, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us from the public offering price per Class A ordinary share.
+Dilution is determined by subtracting as adjusted net tangible book value per ordinary share, after giving effect to the issuance and sale by us of shares in the form of ADSs in this offering at an assumed public offering price of US\$46.30 per ADS, which was the last reported closing price of our ADSs on December 3, 2019, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us from the public offering price per Class A ordinary share.

-Without taking into account any other changes in net tangible book value after September 30, 2019, other than to give effect to the issuance and sale by us of Class A ordinary shares in the form of ADSs in this offering at the public offering price of US\$45.50 per ADS, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2019 would have been RMB9,022.7 million (US\$1,262.3 million), or RMB7.6839 (US\$1.0750) per outstanding ordinary share and RMB61.4709 (US\$8.6001) per ADS.
-This represents an immediate increase in net tangible book value of US\$0.1708 per ordinary share and US\$1.3669 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$4.6125 per ordinary share and US\$36.8999 per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after September 30, 2019, other than to give effect to the issuance and sale by us of Class A ordinary shares in the form of ADSs in this offering at an assumed public offering price of US\$46.30 per ADS, which was the last reported closing price of our ADSs on December 3, 2019, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2019 would have been RMB9,022.7 million (US\$1,262.3 million), or RMB7.6888 (US\$1.0757) per outstanding ordinary share and RMB61.5107 (US\$8.6057) per ADS.
+This represents an immediate increase in net tangible book value of US\$0.1715 per ordinary share and US\$1.3725 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$4.7118 per ordinary share and US\$37.6943 per ADS to investors purchasing ADSs in this offering.